 If you plan to submit an entry to a GDS Challenge, the following is recommended:

 - Use your favorite text editor to write/edit/save your entry completely before submitting it.

 - Formatting and layout examples can be seen in text file attached at the bottom of this page.

-- Submit your entry via private message or e-mail as the Challenge Administrator will indicate in the posted Challenge.
+- Submit your entry via private message or e-mail (or otherwise) as the Challenge Administrator will indicate in the posted Challenge.